carpentries/instructor-training/checkout.md

 The third and fourth question refer back to the instructor training course, and are meant to give you a chance to apply some of what you've learned to these specific lessons.

-Once you are familiar with a lesson, add yourself to an upcoming discussion session on [this Etherpad](http://pad.software-carpentry.org/lesson-discussion-2016), or put yourself in the list at the top if there isn't an upcoming discussion session for your lesson that fits your schedule.
+Once you are familiar with a lesson:

+1. Add yourself to an upcoming discussion session on [this Etherpad]({{page.discussionpad}}) (or put yourself in the list at the top if there isn't an upcoming discussion session for your lesson that fits your schedule).
-The person running your discussion session will add video conferencing details to [the Etherpad](http://pad.software-carpentry.org/lesson-discussion-2016) before the session starts;
+2. The person running your discussion session will add video conferencing details to [the Etherpad]({{page.discussionpad}}) before the session starts.
-at present,
+   At present,
    most sessions use Google Hangouts, so please make sure you have a Google account or some other login that will work with Hangouts.
-Please also use a headset with a built-in microphone during the session rather than open-air speakers and your laptop's built-in microphone, since the latter often lead to audio quality problems.
+3. Please also use a headset with a built-in microphone during the session rather than open-air speakers and your laptop's built-in microphone, since the latter often lead to audio quality problems.

 During the session,
 you are expected to ask questions about issues you noticed while reading your chosen lesson,